larabjork/larabjork.github.io/README.md

 # About Me

 ## TL;DR
-Data-driven communicator for the nonprofit and public sectors, with extensive experience in visualizing data and a track record of meeting deadlines and improving processes.

 ## From Data User to Data Analyst
 I'm a former grant writer who has always been interested in how to reliably track nonprofit organizations' impact.
 A running theme in my grant-seeking life: Longing to be able to look up the latest stats on our performance, with reports available at the click of a button.